 I work as an Integrative Humanistic Counsellor, which means that I am trained using Person-Centred, Transactional Analysis and Gestalt, as well as being trained in Cognitive Behavioural Therapy.
-This enables me to work according to your own individual needs rather than a ‘fit-all’ approach.
+I am also a qualified coach.
+This enables me to work according to your own individual needs rather than a one size ‘fits-all’ approach.

 WHAT I OFFER

-I am able to offer both short-term and long-term face-to-face counselling on an individual basis, as well as working with couples who are going through relationship issues.
+I am able to offer both short-term and long-term face-to-face counselling on an individual basis.

 Training, qualifications & experience

 - BSc (Hons) Psychology, The Open University

 - CPCAB Level 5 Diploma in Cognitive Behavioural Therapeutic Skills & Theory

 - CPCAB Level 4 Diploma in Therapeutic Counselling